Highlights of the

 Bay Area documentary (2017) on the Summer of Love features an interview

 with Vicki Pollack along with rare footage of the Digger free store

 "Trip Without A Ticket" on Cole Street.

 issue of the Free City News sheets, distributed in San Francisco, 1967-68.

 Shown above is the "1% Free" poster that first appeared as wall sized

 posters in the Winter of 1968 and became a Digger trademark for the last

 cycle of street events.
-Various interpretations of the cryptic symbology of
+Various interpretations of the poster's cryptic symbology

-Bank.
-Merchants and rock bands contributed 1% of their profits to the Free
+that merchants and rock bands were expected to contribute 1% of their receipts to the

 City Bank to fund various activities such as the Free Food Distribution